-This is VN-a-Day, where over the course of the week, I play one visual novel a day and talk about it.
+This is Ludonarrative Scramble!
+Over the course of the week, I play a handful of (mostly) free, small, indie narrative games (visual novels, IF, text adventures, etc), and talk about them.

 This week’s theme: NaNoRenO 2020 roulette.